-- (e) "Card room" means a gambling enterprise, as defined in subdivision (m) of Section 19805. - (f) "Commission" means the California Gambling Control Commission. - (g) "Core functions" and "core functioning" mean any of the following: - (1) The management, administration, or control of bets on authorized Internet poker games. - (2) The management, administration, or control of the games with which those bets are associated. - (3) The development, maintenance, provision, or operation of a gaming system. - (h) "Corporate affiliate" means any person controlled by, controlling, or under common ownership with, another person or entity.
-A person or entity will be deemed to control another person or entity if it possesses, directly or indirectly, the power to direct the management or policies of the other entity, whether through ownership of voting interests or otherwise, or if, regardless of whether or not it has that power, it holds 10 percent or more of the ownership or control of the other entity, whether as a stockholder, partner, member, trust interest, or otherwise. - (i) "Department" means the Department of Justice. - (j) "Determination of suitability," or "suitability review" means the process, including, but not limited to, conducting a background investigation, to determine whether an applicant for a license or employee work permit issued pursuant to this chapter meets the qualification criteria described in this chapter or whether the applicant is disqualified on any of the grounds specified in this chapter. - (k) (1) (A) "Eligible entity" includes all of the following: - (i) A card room that operates pursuant to Chapter 5 (commencing with Section 19800) whose owner or owners have been authorized, subject to oversight by, and in good standing with, the applicable state regulatory authorities. - (ii) A federally recognized California Indian tribe that operates a gaming facility pursuant to a facility license issued in accordance with a tribal gaming ordinance approved by the Chair of the National Indian Gaming Commission and that is eligible to conduct real-money poker at that facility. - (iii) A California-owned and operated horse racing association that is based in California and that operates pursuant to Chapter 4 (commencing with Section 19400), whose owner or owners have been authorized, subject to oversight by, and in good standing with, the applicable state regulatory authorities. - (B) An entity identified in this paragraph shall have operated its land-based gaming facility for at least five years immediately preceding its application to secure a license to operate an Internet poker Web site pursuant to this chapter, and shall be in good standing during that time period with the applicable federal, state, and tribal regulatory authorities. - (2) A group consisting of any combination of tribes, card rooms, and horse racing associations is eligible to jointly apply for a license pursuant to this chapter, through an entity organized under state or federal law, if each entity within the group independently satisfies the requisite eligibility requirements identified in this chapter. - (3) Subject to any applicable limited waiver of sovereign immunity as set forth in subdivision (d) of Section 19990.402, this chapter does not restrict a tribal licensee from participating as an instrumentality of a tribal government or a political subdivision of a tribe, or from forming a separate business entity organized under federal, state, or tribal law. - (4) A tribe that operates a gaming facility that accepts bets from players within this state but who are not physically present on Indian lands when making those bets is not an eligible entity, unless those bets are accepted on authorized Internet poker games played on an authorized poker Web site. - (1) "Employee" means any natural person employed in, or serving as a consultant or independent contractor with respect to, the core functioning of the actual operation of an authorized poker Web site. - (m) "Employee work permit" means a permit issued to an employee of the licensed operator or a service provider, or to a nonemployee owner, officer, or director of a licensed operator, by the commission pursuant to this chapter. - (n) "Gambling" means to deal, operate, carry on, conduct, maintain, or expose for play any game for money. - (o) "Game" means any gambling game.
+(i) "Department" means the Department of Justice.

+- (j) "Determination of suitability" or "suitability review" means the process, including, but not limited to, conducting a background investigation, to determine whether an applicant for a license or employee work permit issued pursuant to this chapter meets the qualification criteria described in this chapter or whether the applicant is disqualified on any of the grounds specified in this chapter. - (k) (1) (A) "Eligible entity" includes both of the following: - (i) A card room that operates pursuant to Chapter 5 (commencing with Section 19800) whose owner or owners have been authorized, subject to oversight by, and in good standing with, the applicable state regulatory authorities. - (ii) A federally recognized California Indian tribe that operates a gaming facility pursuant to a facility license issued in accordance with a tribal gaming ordinance approved by the Chair of the National Indian Gaming Commission and that is eligible to conduct real-money poker at that facility. - (B) An entity identified in this paragraph shall have operated its land-based gaming facility for at least five years immediately preceding its application to secure a license to operate an Internet poker Web site pursuant to this chapter, and shall be in good standing during that time period with the applicable federal, state, and tribal regulatory authorities. - (2) A group consisting of any combination of tribes and card rooms is eligible to jointly apply for a license pursuant to this chapter, through an entity organized under state or federal law, if each entity within the group independently satisfies the requisite eligibility requirements identified in this chapter. - (3) Subject to any applicable limited waiver of sovereign immunity as set forth in subdivision (d) of Section 1990.402, this chapter does not restrict a tribal licensee from participating as an instrumentality of a tribal government or a political subdivision of a tribe, or from forming a separate business entity organized under federal, state, or tribal law.